-- Every victim is unique! - Every case is unique! - Every victim should receive a personal needs assessment, with case planning to address individual needs - Each victim's reaction to crime and ability to cope are affected by a variety of factors: - Prior victimization and/or trauma history - Prior mental health or substance use/ abuse problems - Degree of social support in the aftermath of crime - Degree of exposure to the criminal justice system, and the victim's perception of this experience - A victim advocate may be the first person from whom a victim seeks help, or the only person.
+- Every victim is unique! - Every case is unique! - Every victim should receive a personal needs assessment, with case planning to address individual needs - Each victim's reaction to crime and ability to cope are affected by a variety of factors: - Prior victimization and/or trauma history - Prior mental health or substance use/ abuse problems - Degree of social support in the aftermath of crime - Degree of exposure to the criminal justice system, and the victim's perception of this experience

-Content was developed by the National Mass Violence Victimization Resource Center, with support from the U.S. Department of Justice, Office for Victims of Crime.
-See www.nnvvrc.org for original document.
+Content was developed by the National Mass Violence Center, with support from the U.S. Department of Justice, Office for Victims of Crime.
+See www.nmvvrc.org for original document.